cakephp/docs/en/development/errors.rst

 approach gives you different amounts of control over the exception handling process.

+#. *Listen to events* This allows you to be notified through CakePHP events when
+   errors and exceptions have been handled.
 #. *Custom error templates* This allows you to change the rendered view
    templates as you would any other template in your application.
 #. *Custom ErrorController* This allows you to control how exception